Massage therapy services are available at Health & Wellness (4 Pettee Brook Lane, 2nd floor). We are unable to offer prenatal massages at this time.

-Massage therapy is available to UNH students, UNH employees, and adult dependents of UNH employees.
+Massage therapy is available to UNH students, employees, and dependents.
 Massage therapy sessions are 50-minute appointments with licensed massage therapists.

 Massage Therapy is good for...

-- Relieving muscular tension and relaxes muscles spasms
+- Relieving muscular tension and relaxing muscle spasms

 - Increasing blood circulation

 - Stimulating the lymphatic system to boost the immune system and get rid of toxins in the body

 - Improving flexibility, movement, and joint strength

 Students (Undergraduate and Graduate)